joseph-a-levine/authoring/_older/april_2023.md

 At this point, you've read much too much about LLMs.
 But this page is about my life, and much of my last month has been about LLMs.
 So deal with it.

-I've probably talked more with ChatGPT this month than any individual person.
+I've probably talked more with ChatGPT in March than any individual person.
 When I downloaded my chat history, I've written tens of thousands of words, almost entirely about measure and social choice theory.
 That's way more than I've written in letters, emails, WhatsApp, or Telegram.{% sidenote "inpersd" "I might have spoken more words to some people this month than typed to ChatGPT.
 This is harder to count tho.
 Luis, Polina, and Ivan are the main contenders." %}

 Despite this massive growth in words-typed-in-conversation, talking to ChatGPT has no substitution effect on my other conversations.
 Or rather, the conversations it replaced wouldn't have happened anyway.
 Last month, I wrote